NVIDIA/TensorRT-Incubator/docs/post0_developer_guides/architecture.md

 #### What Does It Do?

-Tripy uses a lazy evaluation model; that means that computation doesn't happen immediately when you call a function like `tp.full()` or `tp.tanh()`.
+TriPy uses a lazy evaluation model; that means that computation doesn't happen immediately when you call a function like `tp.full()` or `tp.tanh()`.
 Instead, all we do is create a frontend `Tensor` object which contains a `Trace` operation.
 The `Trace` operation includes inputs and outputs in the form of `TraceTensor`s and is essentially just a symbolic representation of the computation that needs to be done.